Alfresco/alfresco-bm-manager/docs/bm-manager/README.md

    3. ResultService
    4. DataReportService

-   Each of these 4 services (accessible through TestRunServiceCache) are loaded and configured with the exact configuration and properties used by a particular BM Test Runs;
+   Each of these 4 services (accessible through TestRunServiceCache) are loaded and configured with the exact configuration and properties used by a particular BM Test Runs.
-   This way, any code that wants to have data from the **BM Test Data Mongo DB** for a particular BM Test Run can do so.
+   In this way, any code that wants to have data from the **BM Test Data Mongo DB** for a particular BM Test Run can do so.
    This is very useful for code that wants to extract the reports, results and events for a certain BM Test Run.

 #### Reports layer